I sit in the breakfast room of the Prince Llewelyn Hotel, shovelling in as much fry-up as I can manage.

 At the far end of the room people have written various missives on the wall, like last will and testaments, before they set off to climb Mount Snowdon, just a few miles down the road from here in Beddgelert.

 It’s only a small mountain, I think to myself, how hard can it be?
-Passepartout and I climbed Mount Olympus two years before.
-What are these ridiculously histrionic sentiments, as if they’re setting off for the Antarctic?
+My Giristroula and I climbed Mount Olympus two years before.
+What are all these ridiculously histrionic sentiments, as if they’re setting off for the Antarctic?

-Nevertheless, I cram in as many carbs as I can here, and the good-natured Polish waitress gives us packed sandwiches in tinfoil.
-She waves us off with a cheerful sense of finality as we go.
-I’m treble socked.
+Nevertheless, I cram in as many carbs as I can here, and the good-natured Polish waitress gives us packed sandwiches in tinfoil as she waves us off with a cheerful sense of finality as we go.

 We stop off at the local souvenir shop and buy a water proof map.
-The very Welsh owner – smelling terrifically of horse manure while selling his dainty boxes of fudge and little Welsh dolls with his great spade like hands – tells us he’s an expert on climbing and recommends the best routes for us.
+The powerfully built, deep-voiced owner – smelling terrifically of horse manure while selling his dainty boxes of fudge and little Welsh dolls with his great spade like hands – recommends the best routes for us.

 We choose the Pyg Path, a fairly tough one but with the best promised views.

 We have an enormous walk to begin with merely to reach the path from where we have been able to leave the rental car, so packed are the roadsides, but soon we’re on the Pyg.